Mrs Fran Munro - Chair of the Pupil Discipline, Curriculum & Early Years Committee

 I am a committed Christian and an active member of the Waypoint Church.
 My faith makes a difference in every aspect of my life and the Christian teaching and roots that children are given when they are young form the foundation of faith into their adult lives.
 I volunteer as a Sunday school teacher and I am currently working with our Yr 5-6 group where we regularly get 15 children.
 I also help lead a group on Monday evening called Discovery which is for primary aged girls.
 As a parent of children who have been at the school and who are now at a local secondary, I also have experience of the transition between primary and secondary school and the links the 2 schools have.

 I am Chair of the Pupil Discipline, Curriculum & Early Years Committee and a member of the both the Governance & Audit Committee and the Forging Links Committee, as well as the Marketing, Promotion and Media Working Group

 I have responsibility for the Governors’ Voluntary Gift Fund.

 I am an Appointed Governor, appointed by Members of the Trust in November 2017 and my term ends on 31 October 2021.

-Pecuniary and other interests: Director of a Company offering lessons on Safeguarding to schools; parent of a child attending the Academy
+Pecuniary and other interests: Trustee of a Charity offering lessons on Safeguarding to schools; parent of a child attending the Academy